ChandanChainani/user-movie-rating-api/README.md

 Then open the project folder in terminal and run this commands
 - `go build -o main .`
-- then you can run the main binary which has been generate `./main`
+- then you can run the `./main` binary which has been generated

 # Note
 - I have added migration functionality that will generate sample data on app starts